 Going to Court and Trial

-If the court enters a judgment against you, you might also have to worry about whether you'll be prosecuted on criminal charges.
+If the court enters a judgment against you, you also might have to worry about whether you'll be prosecuted on criminal charges.
 Many of the same offenses that can lead to the denial of discharge are federal crimes.
-If the judge believes it is warranted, he or she will refer your case to the Department of Justice for investigation.
+If the judge believes it is warranted, he can refer your case to the Department of Justice for investigation.